 Toaster oven-sized "broiler pan"

-This two-piece tool looks like a tiny sheet pan with a rack that fits on top.
+This two-piece tool looks like a tiny sheet pan or roasting pan with a rack that fits on top.
 With the rack, it's invaluable for salting and resting steaks and chops or broiling garlic bread or fish.
 Without the rack, you can use it to roast a couple of servings of vegetables like green beans or asparagus or bake a couple of biscuits.
-For less than $12, this set is such a bargain you'll want two.
+For around $15, this set is such a bargain you'll want two.
 (Another slightly larger and more expensive option is a "quarter sheet pan" -- a 9x13-inch rimmed baking sheet -- with a rack, although it can be difficult to find a rack that fits this size.)

 Mini food processor or chopper

 A full-size food processor, while great for larger recipes, is often too big to process small amounts of food.
 But a mini sized one can make a small batch of pesto, puree a couple of servings of soup or sauce, or mix pasta or pastry dough for two.
 Cuisinart and Kitchenaid both produce these small machines.
 Or, if you already have a large food processor, see if the manufacturer offers a small bowl that fits inside the large one.
 Depending on the size and brand, you should be able to find something for under $40.

 While a colander works great for draining pasta or blanched vegetables, it's often overkill for small batches.
 I use a large strainer for almost all these kinds of jobs - it works great for two servings of pasta or vegetables, and it's perfect for straining tomatoes, sauce or soup.
 Plus, it's easier to clean (mine is dishwasher safe, and it fits better than the bulky colander) and at about $15, much cheaper.